Apps we recommend:

 - The DuckDuckGo browser is also good, although currently it is only available for mobile devices.
 They have a desktop version coming soon.

 - The Tor browser uses the Tor network to anonymize your browsing, and provides strong protections against tracking.
-The Tor network can be rather slow, however you can still use the browser without connecting to the network.

 - Vivaldi is also a Chromium-based browser which implements ad blocking and tracking protection, along with a high degree of customization.